Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 If entering into a new training agreement, provide a Notice of Termination of Training Agreement and Performance Evaluation, if not previously submitted.

-You can mail your application and payment (if not paid online) to:
+You can mail your application and payment (if you have paid online, provide proof of payment) to Land Agent Licensing.

 An interim land agent licence may be reinstated if:

-- it has expired less than 12 months after the date of expiry
+- it has been less than 12 months from the date your previous licence expired.

-- it has expired more than 12 months after the date of expiry; however, the applicant must:
+- it has been more than 12 months from the date your previous licence expired – however, the applicant must:

 - meet the legislated qualifying requirements for an interim land agent licence